-How to apply for Year 7 in September 2022
+How to apply for Year 7 in September 2025

-The NHS admissions process is administered through the Birmingham "Local Authority Co-ordinated Admissions Scheme".
+The NHSB admissions process is administered through the Birmingham "Local Authority Co-ordinated Admissions Scheme".

-- All applicants must apply to the Local Authority (LA) in which the child lives by completing the Common Application Form (CAF), also known as the Local Authority Preference Form (LAPF). - In addition applicants applying for any faith place must also complete the Supplementary Information Form (SIF) and return it to the school by 31st Oct 2021.
+- All applicants must apply to the Local Authority (LA) in which the child lives by completing the Common Application Form (CAF), also known as the Local Authority Preference Form (LAPF). - In addition applicants applying for any faith place must also complete the Supplementary Information Form (SIF) and return it to the school by 31st Oct 2024.

 The appropriate form/s must be received on time by the local authority and school respectively.
-A late application will be considered as 'In-Year Application'.
+Late applications will not be considered until all other applications have been reviewed.

 Full details and key dates are provided by each local authority.
 Many LAs only accept online applications.
-It's important to understand your LAs admissions guidance, which are available on their website (for example: www.birmingham.gov.uk/schooladmissions) and in council offices.
+It's important to understand your LAs admissions guidance, which is available on their website (for example: Birmingham www.birmingham.gov.uk/schooladmissions) and in council offices.